Commonly Asked Real Estate Law Questions

 - -The mortgage or home equity loan is secured by property other than your principal residence (for example, a vacation home or rental property).

 This is where Chapter 7 bankruptcy helps.
 It will exempt you from tax liability on losses the lender incurs if you default on these other loans.
-Will our bank negotiate with us or lower our rate so we can avoid foreclosure?

 Your lender may modify your loan if you have an adjustable-rate mortgage or if you are several months behind on your mortgage.
 Call and ask to speak to your lender’s loan modification or loss mitigation department.
 The lender may accept partial payments for a few months (though you may have to agree to make up the difference later), accept a late payment or agree to modify the terms of your loan.